supremeio/autospend-policies/README.md

-# Autospend Policy Design System
+# Autospend Policies

 A clean, component-based design system for Autospend policy pages, built with React components and HTML demo pages featuring smooth animations and responsive design.

 ## 🚀 Live Demo

-Visit the [live demo](https://supremeio.github.io/autospend-policy-design-system/design-system/demo/) to see the design system in action.
+Visit the [live demo](https://supremeio.github.io/autospend-policies/design-system/demo/) to see the design system in action.

 ## 🎨 Features